NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Limitations

 \section{Limitations}

-The most significant limitation of this work is that despite the fact that we are dialoguing with a motivational scenario for medicine, these models are not fit for medical application, this would require a technology clinical trial and regulatory assessment.
+The most significant limitation of this work is that despite the fact that we are dialoguing with a motivational scenario for medicine, these models are not fit for medical application, as this would require a technology clinical trial, generalization studies and regulatory assessment.
+Despite this, we believe that developing benchmarks such as NLI4CT represents a necessary step toward the development of models capable of clinical decision-making.

 Additionally, our evaluation does not include an interventional study, meaning we do not perform perturbations/interventions on the test instances to verify that the models learn the underlying causal structure of the tasks.
-We plan to do this in future work.
+We plan to extend NLI4CT with interventional studies in future work.

 Finally, our dataset contains fewer instances than other published biomedical NLI datasets.
 This is a consequence of the time and resource-intensive nature of expert-level annotation.
 The size of the training set may be problematic for large models.